 But how can they handle the load and really get to the kids that need help?

 It’s certainly not easy.
 For the 2017-18 school year it was found that nationwide, there was an average of 442 students for every school counselor.
+This ratio has since decreased to 385-1 for the 2022-23 school year, which is good, but still not great.
 Some states have averages that are better than this, but some are worse.
 How does a school counselor meet the needs of hundreds of kids?
 Because really, that’s what counselors want to do.
 “But,” says an article from NPR “those folks are often stretched too thin — and lack resources like money, support, and time.”

 Schools may not have much control over how much money is available to them.
 Time and support may be controllable variables, but harnessing them isn’t easy.
 With so many students and a variety of needs to meet, finding time to give them that help is a barrier.
 There’s is only so much time in the school day, and the majority of it is of course spent in academic classes.
 It’s important that students get the needed emotional support, but of course, they are in school to learn, so academic classes are certainly important.
 Counselors may be faced with a tough decision — when do you make the call to pull a kid out of class for counseling?
 Do you have to wait until it’s a crisis situation?
 Obviously counselors, teachers, parents and the students themselves want support kids before a situation gets to that point.
 But there’s no doubt that it’s a difficult situation.
 However, there are some schools that have found a practical way to alleviate some of the pressure counselors face, and as a result have done some pretty amazing things for students.